 That is Lords of Shadow‘s problem from beginning to end, this taking of good gameplay tropes without the required knowledge as to what makes those tropes good in the first place.
 It’s not enough to have a huge environmental puzzle if you don’t understand what Ubisoft did with Prince of Persia to make environmental puzzles interesting and fun.
 It’s not enough to have platforming sections when your characters jumps are unwieldy as Hell.
 It’s not enough to do anything that this game does in such a halfhearted and lazy manner.

-When it's not copying good tropes poorly, Castlevania is copying bad tropes perfectly.
-The game is chock full of the kinds of filler that would be considered the obligatory "slow" section of a better game, except this game is made entirely of them.
-There is a whole level that consists of those horrendous slow rotating levers, there are doors that need to be opened with quick-time-events and there are boring light-and-mirror puzzles that crop up with alarming regularity.
+When it’s not copying good tropes poorly, Castlevania is copying bad tropes perfectly.
+The game is chock full of the kinds of filler that would be considered the obligatory “slow” section of a better game.
+There is a whole level that consists of those horrendous slow rotating levers, there are countless doors that need to be opened with quick-time-events and there are boring light-and-mirror puzzles that crop up with alarming regularity.
 These things got old in the last generation, and have absolutely no business being in a modern videogame.
-Seriously ... mirror puzzles in the year 2010?
-Why don't we all start riding horse-drawn carriages again while we're at it?
+Seriously … mirror puzzles in the year 2010?
+Why don’t we all start riding horse-drawn carriages again while we’re at it?

-If mirror puzzles aren't your thing, there are plenty of others, ranging from arbitrary to thoroughly pointless.
+If mirror puzzles aren’t your thing, there are plenty of other time wasters, with puzzles ranging from the arbitrary to the thoroughly pointless.
 Sometimes, entire levels are devoted to a certain type of puzzle, regardless of how out of place they feel when considered with the rest of the game.
-Often you'll be able to choose to unlock the solutions to these meaningless mindbenders, or skip some entirely, at the cost of an XP reward.
-This can often be a recommended choice to make, given how most of them slow the already lagging pace down to a crawl and the misleadingly titled "hint" scrolls are often absurdly vague.
+Often you’ll be able to choose to unlock the solutions to these meaningless mindbenders, or skip some entirely, at the cost of an XP reward.
+This can often be a recommended choice to make, given how most of them slow the already lagging pace down to a crawl and the misleadingly titled “hint” scrolls are often absurdly vague.

 It’s not like anything in the game is especially dreadful.
 It’s just intensely dull and full of tired gimmicks that most reasonable people got sick of ten years ago.
 In gameplay terms, Lords of Shadow feels like a middle-of-the-road PlayStation 2 game.
 In fact, the 3D Castlevania games on the PS2 felt more action packed than this one does.
 Lords of Shadow‘s combat scenes are ponderous and repetitive, especially the boss fights, which almost entirely amount to button mashing and last far too long.